Adithyan-m-n/Stock_Prediction/README.md

 We are using Long Short-Term Memory (LSTM) method to create a Machine Learning model to forecast  the price of the share of a company.
 Long-term memory (LSTM) is a deep learning artificial recurrent neural network (RNN) architecture.

 ## Dataset
 The datasets utilised in this project are stock prices from companies like SBIN over the last seven years.
-The LSTM model is trained and tested using these datasets. yfinance is used to get these datasets directly..yfinance is an open-source tool that uses Yahoo's publicly available APIs, and is intended for research and educational purposes.
+The LSTM model is trained and tested using these datasets. yfinance is used to get these datasets directly.yfinance is an open-source tool that uses Yahoo's publicly available APIs, and is intended for research and educational purposes.

 The dataset mainly includes : Date, Open, High, Low, Close, Adj Close and Volume